 You may owe state taxes even if you don’t owe federal taxes because federal and state governments use different tax rules, brackets, and calculations.
 While your income might fall below the federal tax threshold, it can still be taxable at the state level.

-Another common reason is underwithholding.
+Another common reason for owing taxes is underwithholding.
 If too little state tax was withheld from your paycheck, you may need to pay the remaining balance when you file your return.
 Changes in income can also affect your eligibility for certain deductions or credits, such as the Earned Income Tax Credit, which may result in a state tax bill.

 How you file your return also matters.
 Choosing to itemize deductions instead of taking the standard deduction (or vice versa) can change your taxable income and impact what you owe to the state.